wp-plugins/twitch-tv-embed-suite/readme.txt

 For help please visit http://www.plumeriawebdesign.com

 == Changelog ==

+= 2.0 =
+* Multi-stream Support Added
+* Other random bug fixes
+* Preview removed from admin
+* Default height and width settings add in case of no setting for height/width
+* Must give channel name in shortcode

 = 1.0.7 =
 * Further bug fixes related to the widget display